StudentEng2016/CENG315.Project2/README.md

 hat (which can read temperature, light, and soil condition), and Bi-polar stepper motor.

-We plan on using the an arduino mege2560 to control the bi-polar stepper motor to make it move on its X-axis.
+We plan on using the an arduino mega 2560 to control the bi-polar stepper motor to make it move on its X-axis.

 (Developed by Alisha Singh Chauhan)